 Yet I wonder if terroir isn't more akin to the classical elements of earth, water, air, and fire.
 Modern science considers these as solid, liquid, gas, and plasma states of matter rather than as fundamental elements but lends credence to the view that soil/topography, hydrology, climate, and sunlight play a vital role in viniculture.
 If water and mineral supply to the vine and fruit and leaf exposure to sunlight can be guided by man as well as by nature then isn't terroir just another way of saying elements of the physical world interact with each other?
 Of course, a few producers in some special places do indeed create wine with near magical qualities consistently and terroir is a concise way to give credit where it's due.
 Yes, understanding how physical things interact with each other improves our ability to appreciate our world but this is not unique to wine.
 If we want to consider the concept of terroir as more than a way to market wine, we should be willing to apply it to any human endeavor.

 Thinking of the concept of terroir more broadly however exposes its limitations.
 It doesn't help us do things better because it is not precise.
-It may increase our appreciation by bringing the wonders of nature more clearly in focus but we don't need the concept of terroir to do that.
-We simply need to take the time to contemplate and think clearly.
+When individual production areas are measured, mapped, and data analytics are applied to improve their productivity, precision viticulture may choose to use the term terroir.
+Terroir can bring the wonders of nature more clearly in focus but we can do the same by simply taking the time to observe nature and think clearly.

 Biodynamics, a form of sustainable viticulture on a cosmic level developed by Rudolf Steiner in the 1920s, has had impressive results but little scientific basis.
 Demeter sets standards for biodynamic agriculture while Biodyvin sets standards for biodynamic wine.
 Katia Nussbaum has argued that we should frame it as a "(What's so Funny 'Bout) Peace, Love, and Understanding" world view.
 A growing number of winemakers have turned to biodynamic viticulture but perhaps painstaking care of their vineyards and low-intervention winemaking contribute more to their excellent wine than natural preparations and celestial harvest dates.
 Earth's moon's gravity and light certainly have a major effect on our planet, including its plants, but why do we think we understand its interactions with the vine well enough to influence our pruning and harvest decisions?

-Terroir and biodynamics have played an important role in winemaking.
+Terroir and biodynamics are useful concepts that have played an important role in winemaking.
 More importantly these concepts have led to valuable research that informs us that neither are deserving unchallenged veneration.
 The malfeasance of terroir and biodynamics is of proponents giving more credence to their concepts than they deserve.